johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: false
   final: true
   commentary: |
     I'm glad to see some classical music being executed in a way that won't make the entry sound irrelevant or out of place in the Contest at large.
-It's not exactly 3 Tenors standard, but I can see it going down well.
-It's not a winner though, despite it ending in a wonderful crescendo.
+It’s not exactly 3 Tenors standard, but I can see it going down well.
+It’s not a winner though, despite it ending in a wonderful crescendo.

 - country: "Spain"
   emoji: "🇪🇸"